sbouddha/sql-100-days/README.md

 The specification defines the interface of the package, while the body contains the implementation.
 Benefits of Using Packages:

-- **Modularity and Organization (Easier Maintanance)**: Packages allow you to organize related code into logical units, making it easier to manage and maintain your codebase.
+- **Modularity and Organization (Easier Maintenance)**: Packages allow you to organize related code into logical units, making it easier to manage and maintain your codebase.
 - **Encapsulation (Hiding information)**: Packages provide encapsulation, hiding the implementation details and exposing only the necessary interfaces to other program units.
 - **Easier Application Design**: Coding and compiling the Specification and Body separately.
 - **Code Reusability**: Packages enable code reuse as they can be referenced and used by multiple program units.